 Minimum Number of Dependents Create a Layout where the largest Number of Dependents of the Flowers in that Layout is the minimum possible.
 See Solutions, below.

-Most Work Create a pair of Layouts where is number of moves to transform the first Layout into the second Layout is the largest possible.
+Most Work Create a pair of Layouts where the number of moves to transform the first Layout into the second Layout is the largest possible.

 - How many different, valid Layouts are there?
 That is, of all the possible Layouts, how many don’t involve overlapping Flowers or Loops?